Flu Shot for Babies

 The flu is especially hard on vulnerable populations.

 Kids younger than 5 years old are vulnerable because their immune systems are still immature.
 And, seniors over 65 often have frail immunity, too...which can push them into serious secondary illnesses.
 In fact, seniors are two to three times more likely to suffer a heart attack in the month after the flu.
-Influenza killed 80,000 people in the US in 2017, including 180 children…and 20,000 kids were hospitalized.
+Influenza killed an estimated 21,000 people in the US during the 2022-2023 flu season, including 116 children…and nearly 12,000 kids were hospitalized.
+On the flip side, the CDC estimates that the flu shot prevented 65,000 hospitalizations and 3,700 deaths.

 How does the flu spread?